variantstudios/wisdomwaysacupuncture.com/_posts/2016-08-06-portrait-of-a-food-meltdown-even-acupuncturists-must-find-ways-to-keep-keepin-on-when-eating-healthy-feels-too-overwhelming.md

 I stumbled through my day feeling “off” and not myself.

-And then, since as the saying goes, I was sick and tired enough of feeling sick and tired, I sucked it up and went against my usual weekday routine and the first chance I got, I made a list and  went to Whole Foods for real this time, and did the shop that I usually do on the weekend.
+And then, since as the saying goes, I was sick and tired enough of feeling sick and tired, I sucked it up and went against my usual weekday routine and the first chance I got, I made a list and&nbsp; went to Whole Foods for real this time, and did the shop that I usually do on the weekend.

 I wasn’t in the mood, and I felt like I “should” have been working if I’d been a more responsible person and “had my act together” in the first place.
 But I did it, so that come the next day’s lunch break, I could go home and cook, however inconvenient.